zachgampel/Tetris/README.md

 # Tetris

 Tetris in Python.
+Control the game's running speed with left, right, and center mouse click.
 Features 3 game modes:
 1. Human
   a.
 Play using the arrow keys, R, E, and spacebar
 2. CPU